Evaluation in progress

-The aim of our project is to offer new revenue sources and employment to underprivileged populations in the south of Thailand (Moken, Burmese immigrants), proposing concrete solutions to combat plastic pollution of marine environments.
+The aim of our project is to provide jobs and new sources of income for disadvantaged people in southern Thailand (Moken, Burmese migrants), while offering concrete solutions to combat marine plastic pollution.

-In 2019, our foundation created a social enterprise, Ranong Recycle for Environment (RRE), to collect, sort and pack plastic waste in Ranong Province to send for recycling.
-The plastic is purchased at a fair price from the collectors and fishermen who live in coastal areas and on six of the Andaman Islands.
-These fishermen take their boats loaded with plastic directly to our collection centre in the town of Ranong, which is accessible from the sea.
+In 2019, our foundation established the social enterprise Ranong Recycle for Environment (RRE) to collect ocean plastic waste in Ranong province for recycling.
+The plastics are purchased at a fair price from collectors and fishermen living in the coastal area and on the islands of the Andaman Sea.
+The collectors from the islands take their boatloads of plastics directly to our center located in Ranong city and accessible from the sea.

-RRE has set up a network to collect plastic from the ocean around the islands of Phayam, Chang, Saidam, Lao, Sinhaï, the Surin Archipelago and the coastal areas of Ranong, supporting the local collectors and recyclers, in particular the members of the Moken community.
-The aim is to raise awareness among the local coastal communities of the economic value of plastics, in order to encourage them to collect and sell them.
+RRE has set up a network to collect plastics on the islands of Phayam, Chang, Saidam, Lao, Sinhai, the Surin archipelago and the coastal area of Ranong by supporting local collectors and recyclers, especially members of the Moken community link.
+The objective is to raise awareness of the economic value of plastics in order to encourage these communities to collect and sell them.

-The bales of PET and PP packed by the RRE team are sold to partners who offer solutions to the problem of marine plastic pollution and recognise our environmental and social impact.
-They transform the PET (polyethylene terephthalate) and PP (polypropylene) into flakes then into granules which are used in the making of recycled plastic products, providing the last link in the chain to implement a circular economy.
+The PET (polyethylene terephthalate), PP (polypropylene) and PE (polyethylene) bales packaged by the RRE team are sold to partners who propose solutions to the problem of marine plastics and who recognize our environmental and social impact.
+Our main partner is Tide Ocean Material, a Swiss start-up that transforms PET and PP into pellets and filaments made from 100% of our recycled plastic.
+They are used in the manufacture of sustainable and quality products, forming the final link in the implementation of a circular economy.